dalecostadev/dalecostadev/README.md

 ### About me

-Discover the dynamic journey of Dalecosta, a seasoned Software and DevOps Engineer.
+Hello world I'm Dalecosta, a seasoned Software and DevOps Engineer.
 From immersive hackathons to spearheading digital transformations, my experience in cloud services, DevOps practices and backend development drives innovation and excellence 🚀🚀

 If you want to know more about the languages and tools I use, please look at my [website](https://dalecosta.com) or for more details see my [about me](https://dalecosta.com/blog/about-me) section!